Chang052052/rag-study-assistant/README.md

 ## Conclusion and Future Work

 This project presents a small-scale, citation-grounded RAG study assistant designed for exam-oriented PDF study.
 Using controlled retrieval experiments on representative
-Complex Analysis questions (Q3, Q7, Q18), we compared sparse keyword-based retrieval with TF-IDF semantic retrieval, with a particular focus on evidence recall rather than answer generation quality.
+Complex Analysis questions (Q3, Q7, Q18), I compared sparse keyword-based retrieval with TF-IDF semantic retrieval, with a particular focus on evidence recall rather than answer generation quality.

 The results indicate that sparse retrieval performs well for definition-style questions with strong lexical overlap, while TF-IDF semantic retrieval shows advantages for